AuroraStorm-sw/Knits_knots/README.md

     - Assist customers to find the right product for their project
     - Get returning customers

 7. Would your business have a budget to spend on advertising?
-Or would it need to work with free or low cost options to market itself?
+Or would it need to work with free or low-cost options to market itself?
-    - Low cost options while staying active on social media to promote our store and the products, putting the energy into making reels and sending out newsletters, and use the profit to pay for ads on social media apps
+    - Low-cost options while staying active on social media to promote our store and the products, putting the energy into making reels and sending out newsletters, and using the profit to pay for ads on social media apps

 ### Database: [ERD MAP](/documentation/database/pp5-erd.pdf)